Geology and Geophysics

 Many research efforts in this program involve participation in oceanographic expeditions.
 Graduate students are encouraged to participate in these voyages as a part of their career training.
 The program is multidisciplinary with cooperating faculty and courses from several other departments including civil engineering, geography, oceanography, and soil sciences.
 The diverse research and teaching interests of the faculty make it possible to tailor graduate degree work to fit the needs and desires of the student.
 Requirements for admission typically include an undergraduate major in geology or one of the other natural sciences, along with basic courses in physics, chemistry, and mathematics.
-Students often study a combination of geology, geophysics, biology, civil engineering, and/or geochemistry, as appropriate for his or her optimum intellectual development.
+Students often study a combination of geology, geophysics, oceanography, biology, civil engineering, and/or geochemistry, as appropriate for his or her optimum intellectual development.

 Volcanology, Geochemistry, and Petrology.
 UH Manoa is uniquely situated to study all major aspects of volcanic systems.
 Active Hawaiian volcanoes are natural laboratories of intraplate volcanism and hydrothermal activity; eroded fossil volcanic systems on other islands provide windows into deeper volcanic structures; and Hawai'i is at the center of the Pacific "Ring of Fire."
-Collectively, the group has active field programs that are global in scope.
+Collectively, the VGP group has active field programs that are global in scope.
 The group studies submarine volcanoes with UH Manoa and other research vessels, and on terrestrial volcanoes around the world, and participates in remote monitoring of volcanoes on Earth and other planets using ground-based and space-borne observatories.
-Faculty of the Volcanology, Geochemistry, and Petrology (VGP) program operate a wide range of modern, well-equipped, state-of-the-art analytical laboratories that provide data on the chemical composition and physical properties of rocks and minerals.
-In addition, VGP covers basic courses in geochemistry, optical mineralogy, petrology, structural geology, volcanology, geological field methods, and remote sensing techniques.
+Faculty of the VGP group operate a wide range of modern, well-equipped, state-of-the-art analytical laboratories that provide data on the chemical composition and physical properties of rocks and minerals.
+In addition, VGP covers basic courses in Hawaiian geology, geologic hazards, geochemistry, optical mineralogy, petrology, structural geology, volcanology, geological field methods, remote sensing and GIS techniques.